dsc-courses/dsc106-2026-fa/syllabus.md

    3. Describe the weaknesses of this particular visualization.

-⚠️If you choose to fulfill lecture participation through option 2, you must make a **public** post on Piazza under the Critiques category.
+⚠️If you choose to fulfill lecture participation through option 2, you must make a **public** post on Ed under the Critiques category.
 In the title of your post or response, clearly state that it is being used as an opportunity to fulfill lecture participation.
 The deadline for submitting critiques to count for the corresponding week is **Sunday at 11:59 PM**.